coverclock/coverclock/README.md

 lab, sit tangled in cables and fibers at a big corporate telecom center, teach classrooms full of undergraduate and graduate students, give many executive presentations, and travel to Europe and Asia.

+Due perhaps to his broad skill set, John has been described by former managers as "a renaissance man" and as "unfocused".

 Contact: <mailto:jsloan@diag.com>